Multiple Deaths After Reported Explosion at Manchester Ariana Grande Concert

-Multiple were were killed in an a reported explosion at Ariana Grande's concert in Manchester, England on Monday night, police said.
+Multiple people were were killed in an a reported explosion at Ariana Grande's concert in Manchester, England on Monday night, police said.

 "Emergency services are currently responding to reports of an explosion at Manchester Arena.
 There are a number of confirmed fatalities and others injured," Greater Manchester Police said in a statement posted on Twitter.
 "Please AVOID the area as first responders work tirelessly at the scene.
 Details of a casualty bureau will follow as soon as possible."